AtRiskMedia/tractstack-docs/src/content/docs/examples/sneakypedia.md

       content: Making Sneakypedia how-to guide
 ---

-[Sneaky Productions](https://sneaky.productions) creates hand-drawn collectable trading cards and physical products linked by story and lore to blockchain NFTs (digital art).
+[Sneaky Productions](https://sneaky.productions) is a company that started two years ago with a popular digital art project (NFTs) that sold out in six seconds and remains an all-time top 20 collection.
+They’ve expanded into physical products like plush toys and trading cards.

-They represent an incredible and vibrant community but needed a place for fans to discover the art and lore.
+They represent an incredible vibrant community in need of a place for fans to discover more art and lore.

 Making Sneakypedia is a 10 episode unfolding mini-series.